SojeongKim00/MONSTOR-plus/README.md

 # Inductive Influence Estimation and Maximization over Unseen Social Networks under Two Diffusion Models
 This is the source code of **MONSTOR+**, *an extended version of the inductive machine learning method, MONSTOR(Ko et al., 2020)* for estimating the influence of given seed nodes in social networks with GNN.
 MONSTOR is the first inductive method for estimating the influence of given nodes by replacing repeated MC simulations, however, it only can be used under the IC model.
 Therefore, we propose MONSTOR+ to extend MONSTOR in 2 aspects: **improving performance and being applicable under two diffusion models**, the IC and LT models.

-**two contributions:**

-**ablation study:**

-**IE.py RMSE (total, each both of them are included)**
+MONSTOR+ contains 2 main contributions : (a) the augmented node feature and (b) advanced aggregator.

 **requirements**